ulaari/ulaar/src/content/blog/2021/06/26/coffeeholics-anonymous.md

 post_format: []
 ---

 "After 2 years of a nocturnal heavy Masters program, I found it hard to stay awake beyond 10am at my new job so I turned to black coffee.
-Before I knew it, I was up to 5 a day and I was hooked."
+Before I knew it, I was up to 5 a day and hooked."

 "I can't remember the last time I woke up in the morning and did NOT immediately brew coffee."